We see a future where there is no waste, only resources. Where people, communities and the environment are valued and respected.

 - committed to social and environmental justice.

 CRNS is a membership body for community organisations managing waste resources at a local level through recycling, reuse, composting, waste reduction and waste education activities.
-In addition to providing information and advice to both existing and emerging community organisations, CRNS works to raise the profile of the sector through promotional activity and political lobbying.
+In addition to providing information and advice to both existing and emerging community organisations, CRNS works to raise the profile of the sector through promotional activities and political lobbying.